decentralized-identity/ion/docker/README.md

 - bitcoin-core - This container will run the bitcoin-core client.  `NOTE: This is currenlty using testnet as the source chain`

-- bitcoin-ion - This is the bitcoin sidetree node for ION.
+- ion-bitcoin - This is the bitcoin sidetree node for ION.

-- ipfs - This is the local IPFS node used by the sidetree.
+- ion-ipfs - This is the local IPFS node used by the sidetree.

 - mongo - This is the local MongoDB used by the sidetree.

-- core-ion - This is the core sidetree node.
+- ion-core - This is the core sidetree node.

 The automation will create the docker containers in order (and will wait for bitcoin sync).